Qwen 2.5 Coder vs DeepSeek V3: Best LLM for Coders 2026

 The “MacBook M3 Max” Experience

-On a high-end Mac (64GB RAM), Qwen 32B is a joy.
+If you plan to run Qwen 2.5 Coder on a MacBook M3 Max (64GB RAM), it is a joy.
 It types as fast as you read.
 It feels like magic—no internet required, just pure coding power.

 The “MacBook Air” Reality